Alsos Mission: Origin

-Following the September 1943 Allied invasion of Italy, Brigadier General Wilhelm D. Styer, Chief of Staff of Army Service Forces, was concerned intelligence activities related to foreign nuclear energy programs were not being properly coordinated.
+Following the September 1943 Allied invasion of Italy, Brigadier General Wilhelm D. Styer, Chief of Staff of Army Service Forces, was concerned that intelligence activities related to foreign nuclear energy programs were not being properly coordinated.
 He feared that important items might be overlooked unless those responsible were properly briefed, yet at the same time wished to minimize the number of personnel with access to such secret information.
 Having the Manhattan Project itself take over responsibility for coordinating these efforts would address both these concerns.
 Accordingly, he approached Groves on behalf of General George Marshall, the Chief of Staff of the Army, with that recommendation.